jacobtmurph/Make-Lore/README.md

-# Make Lore is a opinionated Python cli-utility for automating world-building for creatives
+# Make Lore is a opinionated Python cli-utility for automating worldbuilding for creatives.

 The goals of this project are **currently** as follows:
    - [ ] Let users set a base folder path using an `init` command